SaiCharithReddy/Open-Protac-INVENT/README.md

 # Open-Protac-INVENT
-Source code for our paper "3D Based Generative PROTAC Linker Design with Reinforcement Learning".
-The code was built based on Reinvent (https://github.com/MolecularAI/Reinvent), DockStream (https://github.com/MolecularAI/DockStream).
-Thanks a lot for their sharing.
+Source code for our paper "___".
+This adaptation is built on top of Protac-Invent, which itself is based on REINVENT (https://github.com/MolecularAI/Reinvent) and DockStream (https://github.com/MolecularAI/DockStream).
+We thank the original authors for sharing their work.